 - Building your Moodle course (adding content, activities, resources, assessments etc.).

 1. Planning or designing a blended or online course

-- What can you do with Moodle?—this page lists each available Moodle tool, describes its function and suggests learning/teaching strategies appropriate to its use
+- What can you do with Moodle? – this page lists each available Moodle tool, describes its function and suggests learning/teaching strategies for using it.

 - Moodle course design tips (PDF)

 - You may find these online resources useful when considering how to structure your course.

 - If you need help with course design, consult an Educational Developer in your faculty support team.

 2. Designing your Moodle course layout